MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 Use the [spo cdn origin remove](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-origin-remove/) command to remove a CDN origin for the specified CDN type.

-To remove an origin from the Public CDN configuration, execute:
+To remove a public origin from the CDN configuration, execute:

 ```sh
 spo cdn origin remove --type Public --origin */masterpage